Thailand celebrates its National Children’s Day (วันเด็กแห่งชาติ) on the second Saturday in January.

 Thai people celebrate Children’s Day by taking their children out to have fun.
 Many local authorities such as the Dusit Zoo, Thai Red Cross Museum, Museum Siam, the Army, Navy, and Airforce bases, Government House and Parliament House organise special events and let children in for half price or even for free on this day.
 Click here to see more on where to celebrate Children’s Day 2018 in Bangkok.

 Normally, the age of children taking part in the celebrations should be less then 14 years old.

-For me, this day always reminds me when I was young and my Thai dancing performance that I usually performed on Children’s Day every year:)
+For me, this day always reminds me of when I was young and my Thai dancing performance that I usually performed on Children’s Day every year:)

 Thai Language Learning Corner:

 1. The word “children” in Thai is เด็ก /dèk/ (as a young person, not an adult).
 If we are talking about someone’s child, the word ลูก /lûuk/ is used.
 This is one of the most common mistake foreigners make when speaking Thai, they often mix up these two words.

 There is a fun Thai expression กินเด็ก /gin dèk/ literally means ‘eat a child’, but it is used to called someone who is dating a much younger person. 😛

 2. “Happy Childern’s Day” in Thai is สุขสันต์วันเด็ก sùk-săn wan dèk